|4K EXPEDITION VIDEO: EF4 tornado at Christopher, IL: Watch Video

 After the circulation passed, I drove back north through town.
 Small bits of debris were falling from the sky as I did.
 I did not see any damage in Christopher, meaning the tornado had likely dissipated well before then.
 The cell merger had really saved the town.

 At this point, the next option was to wait for yet another supercell to approach Carbondale.
-I decided that I was not comfortable with the situation (chasing fast-moving tornadoes at night in an urban area with many trees), so I called the chase and headed home.
+I decided that I was not comfortable with the situation (observing fast-moving tornadoes at night in an urban area with many trees), so I called the expedition and headed home.

 The cold frontal squall line arrived in the St. Louis metro at around 2AM, with pea-sized hail and very strong winds roaring through the trees.